FujimaElectronics/fujimaelectronics.github.io/README.md

-# Fujima Electronics's Github Page repository
+# Fujima Electronics' Github Page repository
-This repository contains the Fujima Electronics's Github Page.
+This repository contains the Fujima Electronics' Github Page.

 ## Licensing and Attribution
 This website uses "Just The Docs" jekyll template which is under the MIT license.